alexlib/openptv-python-v2/docs/parameters.md

 # Unified Parameter Module for OpenPTV

 The unified parameter module provides a single source of truth for parameter handling in OpenPTV.
-It replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.binding.parameters`.
+It replaces the separate parameter handling in `openptv.gui.parameters` and `openptv.coptv.parameters`.

 ## Design Goals